-Honda’s 2800 watt inverter generator comes in two flavors: the black panel EG2800i and the silver panel EB2800i.
+The Honda 2800 watt generator comes in two models: the black panel EG2800i and the silver panel EB2800i.
 The silver one has four GFCI protected outlets, the GFCI making it OSHA job site compliant, while the black one has two outlets and a 30 amp plug, none of which are GFCI protected.

-The black one has a fuel gauge.
+The black model has a fuel gauge.
 The silver does not.
-Both are inverter generators, which means they produce stable power for sensitive electronics.
+Both are inverter generators that produce stable power, safe for sensitive electronics.
 There’s an output indicator that doubles as a blink hour meter registering 100 hour blocks up to 500 hours.
 And there’s an oil indicator that shuts the engine off if the oil gets too low.
 Nice!

 The silver model has a bonded neutral.
-So, if you want to use it to power a building through a transfer switch, either the switch needs to be GFCI compatible, or you need to un-bond the neutral from the generator frame.
+This means if you want to power a building through a transfer switch, either the switch needs to be GFCI compatible, or you need to un-bond the neutral from the generator frame.

 The black model has a floating neutral.
-Meaning, if you want to use it to power an RV through a surge protector, or use it with an inline GFCI switch without getting a false positive when you hit the test button, you’ll need to bond the neutral to ground at the panel.
-This can be done by plugging a neutral-ground bonding plug into any one of the free receptacles.
+If you want to use it with an inline GFCI switch you’ll need to bond the neutral to ground at the panel.
+This can be done by plugging a neutral-ground bonding plug into any free receptacle.

-The last difference is only the black model accepts Honda’s heater kit, which installs into the crank case breather tube to prevent it from icing up and restricting the generator’s air supply in “certain cold weather conditions.”
+The last difference is only the black model accepts Honda’s heater kit.
+It installs into the crank case breather tube to prevent it from icing up and restricting the generator’s air supply in “certain cold weather conditions.”

 This generator is rated at 5.1 hrs per tank running at full load and 12.1 hrs at 1/4 load.
 I’m averaging 6 -10 hours per tank running in echo mode.
-Echo mode lets the generator idle down to 1/4 speed until power is called for, which saves gas and reduces the noise level down to 62 dbs.
+Echo mode lets the generator idle down to 1/4 speed until power is called for, which saves gas.
+It also reduces the noise level down to 62 dbs.
 At full throttle the generator pumps out 67 dbs making it Honda’s loudest inverter generator.

-The maintenance schedule is strict calling for an oil change every 25-50 hours, depending on how hard you run it and how hot it is outside.
-All of the other Honda generators I looked at call for an oil change every 100 hrs, or six months, regardless of how hard you run them or the weather.
+The maintenance schedule calls for an oil change every 25-50 hours, depending on how hard you run the generator and how hot it is outside.
+All of the other Honda generators I looked at call for an oil change every 100 hrs, regardless of how hard you run them or the weather.

 To see the 2800 in action just click on the video below.